India–Indonesia relations: Antiquity

-Religious ties

 The ties between Indonesia and India date back to the times of the Ramayana, "Yawadvipa" (Java) is mentioned in India's earliest epic, the Ramayana.
-Sugriva, the chief of Rama's army dispatched his men to Yawadvipa, the island of Java, in search of Sita.
-Indians had visited Indonesia since ancient times, and ancient Indonesian (Austronesian people) has embarked in maritime trade in Southeast Asian seas and Indian Ocean.
-The Ancient Indians spread Hinduism and many other aspects of Indian culture including the Sanskrit and Brahmi Script.
+Sugriva, the chief of Rama's army, dispatched his men to Yawadvipa, the island of Java, in search of Sita.
+Indians had visited Indonesia since ancient times, and ancient Indonesian (Austronesian people) embarked in maritime trade in the Southeast Asian seas and Indian Ocean.
+The ancient Indians spread Hinduism and many other aspects of Indian culture including Sanskrit and Brahmi Script.
 The trace of Indian influences is most evident in great numbers of Sanskrit loanwords in Indonesian languages.

-The name Indonesia derives from the Latin Indus, meaning "India", and the Greek nesos, meaning "island". (due to the similarity of the culture in both regions).
+The name Indonesia derives from the Latin Indus, meaning "India", and the Greek nesos, meaning "island" (due to the similarity of the culture in both regions).
 The name dates to the 18th century, far predating the formation of independent Indonesia.
 During the Srivijaya era, many Indonesians studied at Nalanda University in India.

-Hinduism expansion in Asia, from its heartland in Indian Subcontinent, to the rest of Asia, especially Southeast Asia, started circa 1st century marked with the establishment of early Hindu settlements and polities in Southeast Asia.
+Hinduism expansion in Asia, from its heartland in Indian subcontinent, to the rest of Asia, especially Southeast Asia, started circa 1st century marked with the establishment of early Hindu settlements and polities in Southeast Asia.

 Indonesia entered its historical period after the adoption of Pallawa script and Sanskrit language from India as evidence in some of earliest inscriptions dated from Indonesia's oldest kingdoms such as the Yupa of Kutai, Tugu of Tarumanagara and historical records of Kalingga.
 Indianised Hindu-Buddhist kingdoms, such as Srivijaya, Medang, Sunda and Majapahit were the predominant governments in Indonesia, and lasted from 200 to the 16th century, with the last remaining being in Bali.

-The Indian Epics — the Ramayana and the Mahabharata — play an important role in Indonesian culture and history, and are popular amongst Indonesians to this day.
+The Indian epics — the Ramayana and the Mahabharata — play an important role in Indonesian culture and history, and are popular amongst Indonesians to this day.
 In the open theatres of the Prambanan in Java, Javanese Muslims perform the Ramayana dance during full moon nights.
 An example of deep Hindu-Buddhist influence in Indonesian history is ninth century Borobudur and Prambanan temples.
 Even after the adoption of Islam, the link between two countries remained strong; not only because India has a significant population of Muslims herself.
-Indonesian Islamic architecture, especially in Sumatra, has been deeply influenced by Indian Mughal architecture, evident in the Baiturrahman Grand Mosque in Aceh and Medan's Great Mosque.
+Indonesian Islamic architecture, especially in Sumatra, has been deeply influenced by Mughal architecture, evident in the Baiturrahman Grand Mosque in Aceh and Medan's Great Mosque.

 Cultural admiration is not one-sided however, Indians also relate closely to Indonesian culture, especially Hindu Balinese culture.
 During his visit to Java and Bali in 1927, Rabindranath Tagore, an Indian poet, was so enamored to Bali and said "Wherever I go on the island, I see God".
 Then 23 years later in 1950, Pandit Jawaharlal Nehru hailed Bali as the "Morning of the World".